course registration degree planning

 ⚠️ What to Do If You Have a "Financial Aid Document Hold":

-A financial aid hold typically means we're missing a signature or two for your financial aid paperwork.
+A financial aid hold typically means you have documents you need to submit or you need to complete steps to have your federal loans disburse.
 Don't worry, the Student Financial Services Office can help!

 - Contact the Student Financial Services Office at 610-499-4161